Talking with children about child sexual abuse: why it’s important

 For older children, here’s how you could explain the difference:

-- Surprises: ‘You only have to stay quiet about surprises for a short time.
+- Surprises – ‘You only have to stay quiet about surprises for a short time.
 They usually make people happy, and everyone knows about the surprise in the end, like a surprise birthday party.’

 Safe and unsafe places and situations: helping children recognise them

-Younger children can’t always recognise safe and unsafe places, so it’s best to talk about how different places make them feel.
+Children can’t always recognise safe and unsafe places, so it’s best to talk about how different places make them feel.
 You could ask your child, ‘Where do you feel happy and know that you’ll be safe?
 What does it look like?
 Who is there?
 Why does it make you feel safe?’

-It can also help to talk with your child about what to do in unsafe situations and practise what they’d do and say.
+It can also help to talk with your child about what to do in potentially unsafe situations and practise what they’d do and say.
 For example:

 - ‘What would you do if you felt uncomfortable in a public toilet?’